-Spicy Ground Turkey Lettuce Wraps are a delicious low-carb meal, and this recipe is also Keto, dairy-free, and South Beach Diet phase one, and with the right ingredient choices it can be gluten-free, Paleo or Whole 30!
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Asian Lettuce Cups with Spicy Ground Turkey Filling are a delicious low-carb meal!
+This recipe is also Keto, dairy-free, and South Beach Diet phase one, and with the right ingredient choices it can be gluten-free, Paleo or Whole 30!
+Use the Diet-Type Index to find more recipes like this one.

 I vividly remember when I first had lettuce wraps, at a Chinese restaurant in Salt Lake where a friend named Mike was hip enough to order them even though they weren’t on the menu.
 This was about 20 years ago; now lettuce wraps like these Asian Lettuce Cups (or wraps) with Spicy Ground Turkey Filling are somewhat mainstream, and made with lean ground turkey like this, they make a wonderfully low-carb and South South Beach Diet friendly dinner option.

 This dish with spicy meat eaten inside pieces of lettuce can be called lettuce wraps or lettuce cups, but I like to pile up the lettuce cup with lots of filling rather than wrapping it, so I’m calling them lettuce cups.

 Start with finely minced red onion (or shallots), garlic, and ginger, which are sauteed in oil before the meat is added.